Hot Cross Buns

 Finely chop the chilled butter and add to the flour mixture along with the Super Booster mixture and egg.
 Stir with a wooden spoon to bring it all together into a rough dough.

 Knead firmly for 10 minutes – it needs to be very smooth and stretchy (see tips below).
+You should be puffed with a mild sheen of sweat by the time you’re done (it’s good fitness).
+I literally stand one leg and throw all my weight into it.
 Once it’s ready, leave to sit for 5-10 minutes to relax before adding the fruit.

 Drain the fruit well in a sieve and tip on to the benchtop.
 Squash the dough out on top and knead it all together for another minute or so.
 It will feel slippery and weird to start with – just persist with gentle kneading and it will all come back together into a cohesive, very sticky dough eventually.